BOJ sees global damage if U.S. debt ceiling is not raised

 MATSUE, Japan Global stocks could plunge and long-term interest rates rise, dealing a severe blow to the global economy, if U.S. politicians do not reach a deal to raise their debt ceiling by mid-month, Bank of Japan Deputy Governor Hiroshi Nakaso said on Wednesday.

-Nakaso said the standoff was the biggest uncertainty for the U.S. economy, which is otherwise enjoying solid growth driven by robust private demand, and a risk to the global economy.
+Nakaso said the standoff was the greatest source of uncertainty for the U.S. economy, which is otherwise enjoying solid growth driven by robust private demand, and a risk to the global economy.

-"A prompt resolution of the fiscal consultation issue is critical for the global economy, including Japan," he said in a speech to business leaders in Matsue, western Japan.
+"A prompt resolution of the fiscal consultation issue is critical for the global economy, including Japan," he told business leaders in Matsue, western Japan.

 Redemption and interest payments of U.S. government debt will stop if the debt ceiling was not increased by October 17, which could lead to a U.S. credit rating downgrade, he said.

-"If that happens, it would have a significant adverse effect on the global economy" by triggering a spike in long-term interest rates, a plunge in stock prices and fluctuations in currency rates, said Nakaso, a career central banker who became one of the BOJ's two deputy governors in March.
+"If that happens, it would have a significant adverse effect on the global economy" by triggering a spike in long-term interest rates, a plunge in stock prices and fluctuations in currency rates, Nakaso said.

 EXTREMELY AMBITIOUS